Cornell Garden Plots; Release/Waiver

 lf you can't meet this deadline, contact the committee at firstname.lastname@example.org

-END OF SEASON: Everything of yours except for crops, must be removed from your plot(s) by the end of SATURDAY OCTOBER 29th, 2016.
+END OF SEASON: Everything of yours except for crops, must be removed from your plot(s) by the end of the 2018 season (Date TBD).

 This includes, but is not limited to: plant pots, containers, jugs, hoses, tools, string, fencing, posts, bags, boxes, fertilizers,